debiki/talkyard-prod-one/README.md

    Install Docker:
    - If you use Debian 13 or Ubuntu 24, you can just: `sudo apt-get install docker`.
    - Otherwise, read: https://docs.docker.com/engine/install/debian/ and follow the instructions.
-     Or use the convenience script: https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script.
+     Or use their convenience script: https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script.

 1.
    Install the Docker Compose plugin: (after you've installed Docker)